vitrstudio/planter/notes.md

 ### TODO

-- the github authentication is working
+- Everything working in prod
-- now I think I need to add the application auth filter
+- I need to deploy the frontend and change the github callback url for prod
 - I need to check if everything is correctly stored in the DB